 Remember that whether you want to get into freelance writing or become a virtual assistant, your network is everything when starting an online side hustle.
 Get on Twitter to have conversations with people in your industry or get involved in Slack groups and private communities to share tips and tricks.
 This will help you build a sustainable business from your side gig that you can depend on for income.

-Teaching is one of the most rewarding opportunities, and with online platforms like Udemy and Coursera, it’s become easy for experienced teachers to side hustle across the world and connect with enthusiastic students.
+Teaching is one of the most rewarding opportunities, and with online platforms like Udemy and Coursera, it’s become easy for experienced teachers to side hustle around the world and connect with enthusiastic students.

 7. Start a blog

 Blogging is one of the most popular side hustles because it can be done from just about anywhere.
 With just a laptop and a WiFi connection, any location can be turned into your personal publishing den.
 It may not be profitable right away, but for bloggers looking to build up a personal brand, audience, and portfolio, a blog goes a long way in advancing your career.